Rebuilding Kharkiv: A modernization opportunity – DW – 01/31/2023

 Kharkiv, a 'symbol of the suffering of the people'

-It became one of Russia's first targets when it invaded Ukraine in February 2022.
-The destruction is particularly massive.
+But Kharkiv became one of Russia's first targets when it invaded Ukraine in February 2022.
+The destruction is massive.

 During her visit to the city in early January, German Foreign Minister Annalena Baerbock called Kharkiv a "symbol of the absolute insanity of the Russian war of aggression and the suffering of the people."

-But the Ukrainian military managed to liberate the region in the fall of 2022.
+But the Ukrainian military managed to liberate the city in the fall of 2022.

-It was a major defeat for the Russians, Dmitri Zhuikov told DW, adding that while the city has been inaccessible to their artillery ever since. strategic bombers and medium-range missiles are still a threat.
+It was a major defeat for the Russians, Dmitri Zhuikov told DW, adding that while artillery can no longer reach the city, Moscow's strategic bombers and medium-range missiles are still a threat.

 Neighborhoods completely destroyed